berteeny/chat/README.md

 # Chat

-Chat is a Native mobile app for sharing messages, including photos and geolocation, developed with React Native.
+Chat is a native mobile app for sharing messages, including photos and geolocation, developed with React Native.
 The app can be used on iOS and Android mobile operating systems.